Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility of public transport is rated as excellent, with residents typically located 167 meters from the nearest transport stop.
-The service frequency averages 494 trips per day across all routes, equating to approximately 37 weekly trips per individual stop.
+The accessibility of public transport in the area is rated as excellent, with residents on average located just 167 meters from their nearest transport stop.
+On an average day, there are 494 trips across all routes, which translates to approximately 37 weekly trips per individual stop.

 Frequently Asked Questions - Transport